-Capacitors take time to discharge through resistance, but they do not store enough energy to power a load.
+Capacitors take time to discharge through resistance.
+However they do not store enough charge to power a load directly for more than a very brief period of time.

-A small amount of capacitor discharge current flowing through the base to emitter of a bipolar junction transistor translates into a lot of current flowing through the collector and emitter of the transistor.
-That current also flows though any load on the collector side of the circuit.
-At some point the capacitor will run out of current that it can provide and the transistor will turn off over a period of time.
+A very small amount of capacitor discharge current flowing through the base to emitter of a bipolar junction transistor translates into a lot of current flowing through the collector and emitter of the transistor.
+That current also flows though any load on the collector side of the circuit without affecting the currents involved.

 The 2N3904 is very popular NPN Bipolar Junction Transistor (BJT).